Strong $(\delta,n)$-complements for semi-stable morphisms: Preliminary results

 \section{Preliminary results}

-Throughout this paper we work over an algebraically closed field $k$ of characteristic zero.
-In this section we will collect some definitions and preliminary results which will be used in this paper.
+Throughout this paper, we work over an algebraically closed field $k$ of characteristic zero.
+All varieties considered in this paper are normal unless otherwise stated.
+In this section, we will collect some definitions and preliminary results which will be used in this article.